David A. Ogden: Early life

 Born in Morristown in the Province of New Jersey, he was the son of Sarah Frances (Ludlow) and Abraham Ogden.
-His sister, Gertrude Gouverneur Ogden (1777–1850), was married to Joshua Waddington (1755–1844), a founder of the Bank of New York.
+His sister, Gertrude Gouverneur Ogden, was married to Joshua Waddington, a founder of the Bank of New York.

 Ogden attended King's College (now Columbia University), New York City.
 He studied law and was admitted to the bar in November 1791, beginning practice in Newark, New Jersey.

 Career

 He became counselor at law in New Jersey in 1796.
 He was concerned in the negotiations as to whether Aaron Burr, also from Newark and an executor of his grandfather's will, or Thomas Jefferson became president after the election of 1800, and was widely thought to have tried to get Burr become president.
 Alexander Hamilton was for a time a legal partner with Ogden and his brother, Thomas Ludlow Ogden (1773–1844), until Hamilton's death in 1804.

 Ogden, with his brothers Thomas Ludlow Ogden and Gouverneur Ogden (1778–1851), developed through the Ogden Land Company huge tracts of northern New York state.
 Through their position as counsel to the Holland Land Company, David and Thomas Ogden influenced the settlement of Western New York, the construction of the Erie Canal, the determination of property law in New York, even political competition in the Republican Party.
-Their company was succeeded in buying the majority of the Seneca Indians' reservation by the reported use of bribery and intimidation in August 1826.
+Their company succeeded in buying the majority of the Seneca Indians' reservation by the reported use of bribery and intimidation in August 1826.